jacen92/pi-gen/README.md

  * `KEYBOARD_LANG` (Default: `"gb"`)

-   Change the keyboard default mapping (gb=qwerty, fr=azerty).
+   Change the keyboard default mapping (`"gb"`=qwerty, `"fr"`=azerty).

  * `USE_SSH` (Default: `"0"`)

    For security SSH server is disabled by default so if you want to activate it set this to `"1"`.
+   If you want to add an authorized_keys file to the root user you can put it in `"stage2/01-sys-tweaks/files/authorized_keys"`, it will be added to the root .ssh directory.

  * `USE_IPTABLE` (Default: `"0"`)

    This start the firewall at startup (iptable is always installed).
-   This forbid all connections except for dns, ping, ntp, apt-get and rpi-update.
+   This forbid all input and output connections except for dns, ping, ntp, apt-get and rpi-update.
-   You can set all rules in the file `"set_iptables_rules.sh"` from `"/usr/bin/"` which is launch at statup to set iptables.
+   You can set all rules in the file `"/usr/bin/set_iptables_rules.sh"` which is launch at statup to set iptables.

  * `INSTALL_NODEJS` (Default: `"0"`)

- Install nodejs V4.x and npm for arm (arm6l if USE_QEMU == 1 else arm7l).
+ Install nodejs V4.x and npm for arm (armv6l if USE_QEMU == 1 else armv7l).

  * `INSTALL_DOCKER` (Default: `"0"`)

- Install docker and dockr-compose.
+ Install docker and docker-compose.
+Usefull to setup containerized web service like wordpress, jenkins, gogs or portainer.

  * `FREE_SPACE_MB` (Default: <int> 400)
  Add a free space in the partition (value in megabyte).
 If Qemu image is generated it could be usefull to have a lot of free space.